Howell Harris (1714-1775)

 At the time of Howel Harris Wales was still relatively isolated from England.
 Despite unification under Henry VIII, the Welsh still preserved distinct cultural and historical traditions.
 Wales was physically remote from England in that her roads were hazardous, so people tended to think twice before they visited Wales.
 The use of the Welsh language was another isolating factor.
 Griffith Jones, (see this website) who set up his Circulating Schools to teach people to read Welsh, made an interesting point about the language.
 He said, “There are some advantages peculiar to the Welsh tongue favourable to religion, as being perhaps the chastest in Europe.
 Its books and writings are free from the infection and deadly venom of Atheism, Deism, Infidelity, Arianism, Popery, lewd plays, immodest romances, and love intrigues; which poison minds, captivate all the senses, and prejudice so many.”
 This could have been a major reason why the Welsh received Holy Spirit so easily in the coming decades.

 The Anglican Church at this time was in a bad condition.
-The clergy were paid so badly that many needed two livings to get by.
+The clergy was paid so badly that many needed two livings to get by.
 Bishops appointed the clergy on any basis, rather than on the person being fit for the position.
 Not only were unfit vicars appointed, but several eminently suitable men were refused ordination.
 Ignorance and ineptitude were rife in the Church and few taught the Gospel so the people were starved of Truth.
 Griffith Jones was a shining exception to the rule, but he was had up before the Church authorities for attracting crowds.
-The situation with the Nonconformists was probably better than with the Anglicans, but there was indolence and ignorance here as well.
+The situation with the Nonconformists was probably better than with the Anglicans, but there were indolence and ignorance here as well.

 One widespread influence at this time was Deism.
 In his biography on Daniel Rowland, Eifion Evans puts it this way.
 “Human reason was the measure of both truth and reality.
 Revelation, Scripture, the mysteries of the Christian Faith, miracles, the atonement, and human destiny were all subjected to its evaluation.
 Whatever was unacceptable or incomprehensible by that standard was deemed to be superstitious or false.”
 It was in the second and third centuries when followers of Plato and Aristotle came into the Church, bringing with them the philosophers’ beliefs that everything had to be explained.
 The Greek mindset replaced the Hebrew mindset.
-Unfortunately many religious leaders embraced this ‘new’ teaching and could no longer accept Truth without dissecting it and reasoning it, even though you cannot reason God or the supernatural.
+Unfortunately, many religious leaders embraced this ‘new’ teaching and could no longer accept Truth without dissecting it and reasoning it, even though you cannot reason God or the supernatural.
 This teaching came into Wales as well and the Methodists arrived to directly oppose it.

 Another influence on the Church was formalism.
 This was an emphasis on ritual rather than emotion; head rather than heart.
 Formalism pervaded all the churches; except perhaps in Cornwall (see ‘Revivals – Cornwall’ on this website) where the people loved to show emotion.
 However, in revival Holy Spirit comes and does as He wishes and most of the time He is touching hearts; either making people aware of their sin so that they cry out for mercy or showing them what an amazing sacrifice Jesus performed on the Cross, so they shout out for joy.
 These shows of emotion are unavoidable when someone’s heart is being touched, but it caused great offence to many clergy during times of revival.
 (See William Haslam on this website for examples of this.)
 One of the main avenues of attack against the Methodists was that they were ‘enthusiasts’; just calling them that was viewed by many to be sufficient criticism.
 The preachers of the Great Awakening spoke through the mind to the heart of sinners.
 No one can be converted unless their heart is affected.
 One of the main reasons why the Church was in such a dreadful state was because clergy would preach to the mind of the sinner only, not reaching the heart where conversion is effected.
 Many who were offended by this ‘enthusiasm’ rejected revival because it was not what they were expecting.
 A Rector’s wife wrote to William Haslam (in the 1860’s) saying that she and her husband had been praying for revival in Norfolk for years, but “if this is a revival, it has come in such a way that I cannot thank God for it.”

 Howel Harris was born at Trefeca, in Brecon in 1714.
 He went to various schools; the last one was in 1724 at Llwyn Llwyd, near Hay, where he stayed until soon after his father died in 1731.
-He was a school master until 1735.
+He was a school-master until 1735.
 Harris liked to record how sinful he was as a boy, but it is likely that this was exaggeration and that he was a normal boy with the sins a growing lad had in those days.
-On March 30th 1735 Holy Spirit got hold of him.
+On March 30th, 1735 Holy Spirit got hold of him.
 He was listening to his vicar in Llangasty Tal-y-llyn church, who was talking about receiving the Sacraments, “if you are not fit to come to the Lord’s Table, you are not fit to live, nor fit to die.”
 This persuaded him to take things more seriously.
 Harris tried to reform, but he found he could not do it in his own strength.
 He wrote in his journal, which he kept as a record of his life for use after his death: “One day in prayer I felt a strong impression on my mind to give myself to God as I was, and to leave all to follow Him.
 But presently felt a strong opposition to it, backed with reasons, that if I would give myself to the Lord, I should lose my liberty, and then would not be my own, or in my own power; but after a great conflict for some time, I was made willing to bid adieu to all things temporal, and chose the Lord for my portion.
 I believe I was then effectually called to be a follower of the Lamb.”

 On Whit Sunday he realised that he had been accepted by God, then on June 18th he experienced a manifestation of God’s presence.
 “Being in secret prayer, I felt suddenly my heart melting within me like wax before the fire with love to God my Saviour; and also felt not only love, peace etc., but longing to be dissolved, and to be with Christ.
 Then was a cry in my inmost soul, which I was totally unacquainted with before, Abba, Father!
 Abba, Father!
 I could not help calling God my Father; I knew that I was His child; and that He loved me and heard me.
 My soul being filled and satiated, crying, ‘Tis enough, I am satisfied.
 Give me strength and I will follow Thee through fire and water.’”